|

 departure much easier to occur?

-liberation easy and uneventful, several critical and necessary aspects in God’s
+easy and uneventful, several critical and necessary aspects in God’s plan would

 First of all, the great judgment of God would not have befallen a